 He wanted no part of violence, believing that he and other writers could use their words to further the cause of Irish nationalism, which would be more effective than violence.

 Yeats was devastated when Maude married another man, fellow nationalist Major John MacBride.
 However, the marriage soon came to an end - but not officially.
 Unable to divorce in Ireland, they went to Paris, only to be denied by the court there.

 Maude remained in Paris with her son while John returned to Ireland.
 Maude and Yeats rekindled their friendship.
 They finally became lovers, but ultimately drifted apart.

 By 1890, the Yeats family had moved to London, where William co-founded the Rhymers' Club, a group of poets that met regularly in a Fleet Street pub to read their works.

 In 1899, Yeats and his friends Lady Gregory, Edward Martyn, and George Moore founded the Irish Literary Theatre, which was devoted to Irish and Celtic plays.
 Its first production was a double bill featuring Yeats' play The Countess Cathleen and Lady Gregory's Spreading the News.

 Yeats would remain a lifelong Irish nationalist, but kept his political beliefs mostly to himself as violence escalated between the Irish nationalists and British police and soldiers.
 He continued to write nationalist poetry.

-In 1916, Yeats proposed marriage to his old love Maude Gonne, whose estranged husband had just been executed by the British.
-He really wanted to just take care of the poor woman, whose life had been ruined by her devotion to violent political activism and her drug addiction.
+In 1916, Yeats proposed marriage to his old love Maude Gonne, whose estranged husband had been executed by the British.
+He really wanted to just take care of the poor woman, whose life had been ruined by her devotion to violent political activism and her addiction to drugs.

 Yeats and Maude didn't marry.
 At 51 years of age, what he wanted most of all was to have a child.
 He ultimately married Georgie Hyde-Lees, a young woman of 25.
 Despite the age difference, their marriage was happy.
 They had two children.